In Force Science News #325, Capt. Chip Huth of the Kansas City (MO) PD calls the term “warrior” into question (his emphasis):

 And as Capt Huth rightly calls to attention, the very idea that a police union could in any way ever argue against physical fitness standards for their membership.
 Though we all know this is a reality.

 “In some of the oldest warrior literature the “enemy” the text referred to was understood to represent these types of personal shortcomings, and the battlefield was considered to be one’s own heart.”

 This is true, perhaps not necessarily of the oldest literature but certainly a nascent concept of it was there.
-Tactical performance at the highest levels has been thus linked to composure and character for a long time.
-I have addressed these ideas -ideals, actually – often on this blog from sources both East and West, classical and modern.
+Tactical performance at the highest levels has been linked to composure and character for a long time in sources from both East and West, classical and modern.

-The warrior metaphor calls for responsibility and accountability to a Warrior Ethos on the part of all: the public, police executives, law enforcement unions and individual police officers.
-This is so obviously the path that needs followed, yet is so poorly understood or inculcated within the ranks of law enforcement that its executives and managers don’t understand and can’t explain it in any meaningful way and its rank and file invoke it as a mantra without doing the work so necessary to make it a reality.
+The Warrior Ethos calls for responsibility and accountability on the part of all: the public, police executives, law enforcement unions and individual police officers.
+This is so obviously the path that needs to be followed, yet is so poorly understood within the ranks of law enforcement that its own executives and managers don’t understand and can’t explain it in any meaningful way, and its rank and file invoke it as a mantra without doing the work so necessary to make it a reality.